webdiscus/pug-plugin/README.md

 [![node](https://img.shields.io/npm/dm/pug-plugin)](https://www.npmjs.com/package/pug-plugin)

-Pug Plugin enable to use Pug files in Webpack entry and generates HTML files that contain the hashed output JS and CSS filenames whose source files are specified in the Pug template.
+Pug Plugin enable to use Pug file as entry-point in Webpack.
+This plugin creates HTML files containing hashed output JS and CSS filenames whose source files are specified in the Pug template.

 💡 **Highlights**:

-- Pug file is the entry point for all scripts and styles.
+- Pug file is the entry-point for all scripts and styles.
 - Source scripts and styles should be specified directly in Pug.
 - All JS and CSS files will be extracted from their sources specified in Pug.
-- No longer need to define scripts and styles in the Webpack entry.
-- No longer need to import styles in JavaScript to inject them into HTML via additional plugins.
 - Pug loader has built-in filters: `:escape` `:code` `:highlight` `:markdown`.

 Specify the Pug files in the Webpack entry: